top of page

 • Oral microbiome systemic diseases

-• Oral microbiome refers to all the bacteria, and their genes, that live in your mouth.
+• The oral microbiome refers to all the bacteria and their living genes in your mouth.

 • Good oral bacteria means good overall health.